 The National Roads Authority (NRA) is the Government entity responsible for planning, design, construction, and maintenance of public roads on the island of Grand Cayman.
 In 2022, the NRA acquired the services of Whitman, Requardt & Associates, LLP to perform an Environmental Impact Assessment (EIA) for the East-West Arterial (EWA) Extension, Sections 2 and 3.
-The corridor is gazetted as an approximate 10-mile (16.09 kilometres [km]), 160-foot-wide (48.77 metres[m]), roadway from Woodland Drive in Bodden Town, to Frank Sound Road in North Side.
-At its eastern end, the gazetted roadway also includes an 80-foot-wide (24.38 m) southern connector road.
+The proposed project involves the construction of an approximately 10-mile (16.09 kilometres [km]), 160-foot-wide (48.77 metres[m]), multi-lane-highway from Woodland Drive in Bodden Town, to Frank Sound Road in North Side.
+At its eastern end, the proposed route also includes an 80-foot-wide (24.38 m) southern connector road.
 The proposed road will:

-- Create a highly disaster-resilient "central highway"; - Serve as an emergency route when coastal roads are compromised; - Reduce travel times between George Town and East End, North Side and Bodden Town; and, - Promote public transportation (dedicated bus lines).
+- Create a highly disaster-resilient "central highway"; - Serve as an emergency route when coastal roads are compromised; - Reduce travel times between George Town and East End, North Side and Bodden Town; and. - Promote public transportation (dedicated bus lines).